conan-io/docs/integrations/azure_devops.rst

 Extension and push the generated buildinfo metadata to Artifactory where it can be used to track and automate your builds.

 Configuring DevOps Azure to use Artifactory with Conan
 ------------------------------------------------------

 To use the Conan support provided by the JFrog Artifactory Extension you must `configure a self-hosted agent`_ that will enable Conan builds for your Azure Pipelines environment.
-Afterward you can install the JFrog Artifactory Extension from the Visual Studio Marketplace and follow the installation instructions in the Overview.
+Afterwards you can install the JFrog Artifactory Extension from the Visual Studio Marketplace and follow the installation instructions in the Overview.